Air conditioning problems can occur in office and work environments, particularly over the summer cooling period.

 Areas served by air conditioning are too cold for some

 People feel uncomfortable in fluctuating temperatures, be they too hot or too cold.
-The temptation when you feel too hot is to adjust the air conditioning to its coolest setting.
+The temptation when you feel too hot is to adjust the controller to its coldest setting.
 This often leads to over-cooling which then leads to disputes and thus unhappy staff.
 Whilst there is a gender difference in temperature comfort, as men have a faster resting metabolic rate than women, other factors such as, noise, glare and draughts can also contribute to discomfort.

-Solution: make incremental adjustments to the air conditioning temperature, changing by 1°C at a time and then assessing comfort levels.
+Solution: make incremental adjustments to the temperature, changing by 1°C at a time.
+Then assess comfort levels.
 It is important to remember that the temperature figure on the air conditioning controller is not a definitive comfort setting.

 4. Water leakage